Continuation-of-Ashford/ashford-docs/modified_mechanics/items.md

 Amulet of the Devout only increases the spell attack rolls and saving throw DCs of your cleric or paladin spells.

-## Shield Guardian
+## Shield Guardian Amulet

-Shield Guardian has its rarity increased to very rare.
+The Shield Guardian has its rarity increased to very rare.
+Crafting a Shield Guardian Amulet also creates a shield guardian bound to the amulet.

 ## Guns: Bad News and Hand Mortar